anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 From IETF draft 03 -> IETF draft 04:

-* Moved UC2 related parts defining the pledge in responder mode to a separate document.
+* Moved UC2-related parts defining the pledge in responder mode to a separate document.
 This required changes and adaptations in several sections.
 Main changes concerned the removal of the subsection for UC2 as well as the removal of the YANG model related text as it is not